 Philemon Misoy (Project Liaison) | Email: firstname.lastname@example.org

-Philemon Misoy is the BHER Project Liaison Officer based in Dadaab Kenya.
-He has a Bachelor of Education from Moi University.
-He has served in the Dadaab Refugee Education Program in various capacities for more than eight years with a focus on Secondary and Tertiary education.
-Before Joining BHER he served in the position of a Secondary School Principal and Camp Administrator in Hagadera Refugee Camp.
+Philemon Misoy is the BHER Project Liaison Officer based in Dadaab, Kenya.
+He holds a Bachelor of Education from Moi University.
+He has served in the Dadaab Refugee Education Program in various capacities for more than eight years with a focus on Secondary and Tertiary Education.
+Before joining BHER he served in the position of a Secondary School Principal and Camp Administrator in Hagadera Refugee Camp, Kenya.

 Esther M. Munene is the BHER Academic Programs Officer.
 She is based in Dadaab.
 Esther has an undergraduate degree in Education (Arts).
-She has served in the Dadaab refugee Secondary Education Program for three years as a teacher and a Secondary school Deputy Principal in Ifo refugee camp.
+She has served in the Dadaab Refugee Secondary Education Program for three years as a teacher and then as a Secondary School Deputy Principal in Ifo Refugee Camp, Kenya.

 Collince holds a B.Sc. in Computer Science from Kisii University in Kenya.
 He is passionate about assisting communities increase technology literacy.
 He is gradually building expertise in computer software and computer networking.
 Prior to joining BHER, Collince worked for a year as an ICT Assistant in KEMRI-RCTP-SEARCH study in western Kenya.